-Oil prices steady after pull-back, up on the week
+Oil prices gain as market tests $79 Brent

 Graphic: U.S. oil production growth is stalling - reut.rs/2CPGl2p

-Additional eporting by Aaron Sheldrick in Tokyo and Shadia Nasralla in London; Editing by Matthew Mpoke Bigg
+Additional eporting by Aaron Sheldrick in Tokyo and Shadia Nasralla in London; Editing by Matthew Mpoke Bigg and Marguerita Choy